 '''

 if self.anyone_home():

 do something

+if self.anyone_home(person=True):

+do something

 '''

-'''

 everyone_home (self, kwargs)

-'''

 Determine if all family's members at home.

 A convenience function to determine if everyone is home.
 Use this in preference to getting the state of group. all_devices() as it avoids a race condition when using state change callbacks for device trackers.